 T-V

-Thread-sewn: A very strong binding which ideal for high-quality, long-lasting publications and those that need to be opened flat, without splitting along the spine.
+Thread-sewn: A very strong binding method that provides a high-quality, long-lasting finish on bound publications.
+This method is ideal for publications that need to be opened flat without causing splitting along the spine.

 Transparency: This refers to images or text that aren’t completely opaque.
 Just make sure to flatten your transparency and spot colour to CMYK to avoid issues when printing.

-Trim: This is the line cut to produce the finished size.
+Trim: Printed products are cut along the trim line to produce the finished size.
 The trim cuts through the bleed area to ensure a continuous and sharp edge around a design.

 Typo: A spelling mistake in the printed text material.